 The mother of Pahto is a breeding line of the HBC with similar characteristics.
 The father is from the breeding program at Wye College in Kent, England.

-When used as a bittering addition hop Pahto provides a very neutral flavor to beer, and a pleasant bitterness.
-The aroma profile of the hop cone is described as herbal, earthy, woody, and resinous with some fruit
+When used as a bittering addition hop, Pahto provides a very neutral flavor to beer, and a pleasant, smooth bitterness.
+The aroma profile of the hop cone is described as herbal, earthy, woody, and resinous with some fruit.